m-r-hunt/m-r-hunt.github.io/_posts/2025-07-09-pro-game-audio.md

 Whenever you add a C/C++ library to a project you're flipping a coin as to whether it's going to be an easy 5 minute process or like 3 hours of decoding cryptic build system errors.
 Integrating FMOD turned out to be straightforward, just a folder with some header files to add to the include path, a library to link against and a corresponding DLL to copy to the output.

 Then to actually use it in code, we need to create and initialise a system.
-N.b. for code examples I'm omiting error handling to keep them concise, but basically everything in FMOD returns an FMOD_RESULT which you have to check for error handling purposes.
+As a general note, for code examples I'm omiting error handling to keep them concise, but basically everything in FMOD returns an FMOD_RESULT which you have to check for error handling purposes.
+When I made mistakes (which I definitely did during development), the error code was a useful clue to what I did wrong.

 ```C++
 FMOD::System *system = nullptr;